DanielLiu1123/grpc-starter/SSL_BUNDLE_MIGRATION.md

 Spring Boot 3.1 introduced [SSL Bundles](https://spring.io/blog/2023/06/07/securing-spring-boot-applications-with-ssl/) as a standardized way to configure SSL/TLS connections.
 SSL Bundles provide a more convenient and consistent approach to SSL configuration across different Spring Boot components.

-The gRPC starter now supports SSL Bundles as the preferred way to configure SSL/TLS for gRPC clients, while maintaining backward compatibility with the existing TLS configuration.
+The gRPC starter now supports SSL Bundles as the preferred way to configure SSL/TLS for both gRPC clients and servers, while maintaining backward compatibility with the existing TLS configuration.

 ## Configuration